 The Silent Invader: Unmasking and Eliminating Trojan Horse Malware

-This article delves into the nature of Trojan Horse malware, how it spreads, methods to identify and detect it, and strategies for removal and prevention.
+This article will look into the nature of Trojan Horse malware, how it spreads, methods to identify and detect it, and strategies for removal and prevention.
 By shedding light on these aspects, we aim to equip individuals and organizations with the knowledge to safeguard their systems against these silent invaders.

 A Trojan Horse is a type of malware that disguises itself as a legitimate program or file to gain unauthorized access to a system.
 Unlike viruses or worms, Trojans do not replicate themselves but rely on social engineering to trick users into executing them.
 Once activated, they can perform various malicious activities, such as stealing data, installing additional malware, or creating backdoors for further exploitation.